Skip to main content

 • gameplay

-• “This game also has a very interesting suite of mechanics to simulate your player character's state of mind, emotions, their opinions and thoughts about the world, and the way living through poverty, neglect, and the dangers of being a criminal can grind down on a person.”
+• “This game also has a very interesting suite of mechanics to simulate your player character's state of mind, emotions, opinions about the world, and how living through poverty, neglect, and dangers of being a criminal can grind down a person.”

 • “The core gameplay loop is constantly interrupted by an action point system that feels less like pacing and more like a persistent paywall.”